-- Inappropriate conduct behavior that reflects unfavorably on the student, program or college. - Excessive absences or tardies - Falsification of records - Use of obscene or abusive language, or acting in a disrespectful manner to any faculty member, patient, visitor, staff member, or classmate (at the hospital or school) - Unsatisfactory performance - A student may be dismissed for violation or refusal to submit to drug screening, gossip, mistreatment of patients, abusive or profane language to faculty, staff, fellow students, or supervisors, lack of cooperation, habitual tardiness, absenteeism, uncleanliness, violation of confidentiality of patient information, patient abandonment, request by clinical site staff (in writing by staff member) that a student is not permitted to return to that site (even if the student is not scheduled to return)
+A student may be dismissed for violation or refusal to submit to drug screening, gossip, mistreatment of patients, abusive or profane language to faculty, staff, fellow students, or supervisors, lack of cooperation, habitual tardiness, absenteeism, uncleanliness, violation of confidentiality of patient information, patient abandonment, request by clinical site staff (in writing by staff member) that a student is not permitted to return to that site (even if the student is not scheduled to return), or any violation on the Student Dismissal form which student signed at orientation.
 Dismissal from the program will result in the event that the issues are not resolved in the timeframe specified in the probation documentation.